nie-ine/Ontologies/README.md

 All the used ontologies are referenced in a prefix header in the Turtle files.
 A series of [basic modeling patterns](https://github.com/nie-ine/Ontologies/wiki/2.-Basic-modeling-patterns) are also published on the wiki.

-Note: A similar library of reduced and adapted ontologies is also maintained for the [Knora](https://github.com/dhlab-basel/Knora) platform of the [Digital Humanities Lab](https://github.com/dhlab-basel), requiring application-specific semantics.
+Note: A similar library of reduced and adapted ontologies is also maintained for the [Knora server application](https://www.knora.org/), developed by the [DHLab at the Basel University (DHL)](https://dhlab.philhist.unibas.ch/en/home/) (see also on the [wiki](https://github.com/nie-ine/Ontologies/wiki/3.-DHL-Knora-ontologies)).

 # Graphics
 Note:
 The graphics are being updated to the current status of the ontologies.
 They can be enlarged in the Google Chrome browser, but currently not in the Firefox browser.